-Poly cotton material is a combination of both natural cotton and synthetic polyester fibres.
-The fibres are woven together to create a hybrid yarn of the two.
-However, the percentage of polyester vs. cotton can vary greatly, depending on the use for the fabric.
+Poly cotton material is a combination of both natural cotton and synthetic polyester fibers.
+The fibers are woven together to create a hybrid yarn of the two.
+However, the percentage of polyester vs. cotton can vary greatly, depending on the use of the fabric.
 Poly cotton is normally a thin and lightweight fabric, that is surprisingly strong and durable.

 A popular choice of fabric for clothing and bedding, poly cotton has the soft and absorbent qualities of cotton as well as the durable and easy to care for nature of polyester.

 - Boston Pique Knit – water absorbent, pique knit construct, 4.72oz, mesh-like, flexible

 - Lima Cotton Lawn – tightly woven, 4.28oz, smooth, cool, durable, soft, breathable